Skip to Main Content

 Use a Secure Web Host

-There have been a number of major hacks that have been cause due negligence of a web host to properly secure their systems.
-Unfortunately there is no way for you to fully review their security.
-What can do is find out from them if they taking the basic precautions which hosting providers who have been hacked in the past have not taken:
+There have been several major hacks that have been cause due negligence of a web host to properly secure their systems.
+Unfortunately, there is no way for you to fully review their security.
+What you can do is find out from them if they taking the basic precautions which hosting providers who have been hacked in the past have not taken:

 Ask them if they store user's passwords in plaintext on their systems, they shouldn't.
-Ask them if they have access controls in place to prevent other users from accessing your websites files (no matter the files permissions), they should.
-Ask them if they keep the software on their servers updated, they should (you can also check if your current host is running current versions of important software yourself).
+Ask them if they have access controls in place to prevent other users from accessing your website's files (no matter the file's permissions), they should.
+Ask them if they keep the software on their servers updated, they should.
 Ask them what their policy is on updating outdated software.

 Backup

 While it won't stop your website from being hacked, if you have a make frequent backups it will make it easier to restore your website if it has been hacked.
-You need to make sure to backup both the files and any databases.
-If you store a backup that has never been on the server you can insure that you will have a completely clean copy of the website.
+You need to make sure to back up both the files and any databases.
+If you store a backup that has never been on the server, you can ensure that you will have a completely clean copy of the website.
 It is also important that you test your backups to make sure they will work if you ever need to use them.